Jonathan Michaux

 Random Scenarios

-The following videos demonstrate the performance of SPARROWS to other methods in randomly generated hard schenarios.
-In each of these, SPARROWS is able to acheive the desired goal configuration while the others don’t.
-ARMTD does stop in a safe configuration, but it gets stuck and fails make it to the goal.
+The following videos demonstrate the performance of SPARROWS to other methods in randomly generated hard scenarios.
+In each of these, SPARROWS is able to achieve the desired goal configuration, while the others aren’t.
+ARMTD does stop in a safe configuration, but it gets stuck and fails to make it to the goal.
 On the other hand, MPOT and TRAJOPT both stop due to colliding with the environment.

 10 obstacles